 Negotiate Reduction to Improper Driving

-The “gold standard” outcome: Reckless driving reduced to “improper driving” (Virginia Code § 46.2-869).
+A potential outcome: Reckless driving reduced to “improper driving” (Virginia Code § 46.2-869).

 Improper driving is: